 I tried Nature’s Bounty Advanced Hyaluronic Acid Beauty Formula.
 I liked how it had no artificial flavors, or sugar or starch and the formula was paired with vitamin C, which is essential for collagen production.
 (50 mg hyaluronic acide and 15 mg vitamin C).

 As we grow older, it’s important to supplement with antioxidants to prevent free radicals, which can lead to increased oxidative damage to DNA, mitochondria and cell membranes.
 Free radicals not only make skin look dull and wrinkled, but cumulative free radical damage may include impaired immune function, increase of degenerative diseases and even cancer.

 Additional supplements which are not only wrinkle fighters but are powerful free radical fighters are Vitamin C, Vitamin E, Resveratrol, alpa-lipoid acid and curcumin.

 Don’t forget about green tea.
 Green tea contains powerful antioxidants called polyphenols and flavonoids and Epigallocatechin gallate (EGCG).
 EGCG functions as an antioxidant that is about 25-100 times more potent than vitamins C and E. One cup of green tea may provide 10-40 mg of polyphenols and has antioxidant effects that are greater than a serving of broccoli, spinach, carrots, or strawberries.

-As far as a daily supplement, I’ve tried Rainbow Light Vitamins and mentioned them on the Los Angeles Examiner (they were kind enough to send samples over but all opinions are my own).
+As far as a daily supplement, I’ve tried Rainbow Light Vitamins and mentioned them on the Los Angeles Examiner (they were kind enough to send samples, but all opinions are my own).
 The women’s Multivitamin capsules made with organic fruits and vegetables was my favorite and includes 56 mg of antioxidant whole foods.
-Many people seek out this line of vitamins and say great things about it, so they are worth checking out.
+Rainbow Light is a high quality line and many people seek it out.

 To Health And Hydration,